oelmekki/moo-nojs-mvc/README.md

 * if a method named after the element and type option exist, use it (ex: link + click = linkClicked)
 * if view_method is set, call it directly (in fact, a wrapper is created that stop event, then call the view method)

 Third and fourth events are about delegation.
-Simply give the wrapper element as element, and what you want to delegate to has delegate.
+Simply give the wrapper element as el, and what you want to delegate to has delegate.
 The lib will do the delegation, and ensure to set the target as needed if the target has what we want as parent (if we clicked the image in a link, we clicked the link, right?
 No need to wait for or rely on